shanmugam-sekar/flickrphotos/README.md

   viewcontroller operates on values from this viewmodel class. responsible to communicate with service class.

 #  FlickrPhotoSearchService :-
   calls API layer.
-This layer will abstract fetching data part . data will come from either api or some persistance storage.
+Service layer will abstract fetching data part . data will come from either api or some persistance storage.

 # FlickrPhotosSearchAPI :-
   calls Network manager layer and responsible for parsing the response.